 Set Current Location

 Sometimes called the necklace that adorns the northeastern Australian coast, the Great Barrier Reef is the largest in the world.
 It is a collection of more than 3,000 distinct reefs and island fleets, protected by the turquoise waters of the majestic Coral Sea.
 Together, the Great Barrier Reef was proclaimed a UNESCO World Heritage Site in 1981.
 Waters run shallow for a large portion of the reef, making the perfect environment for aquatic adventures before the reef dips to a depth of 2,000 meters (6,561 feet).
 Diving and snorkeling here are like being transported to a different world, where swirling, rainbow-colored corals create a colorful backdrop for so many fish species.
-You'll never forget the mesmerizing waters of the Great Barrier Reef.
+The experience is bound to stay for a lifetime.

 Rising 390 feet (120 meters) above the blue waters of the Atlantic, the Cliffs of Moher (or Mohair) are truly majestic.
 Carved out of sandstone and suspended between the ocean and sky, the vertical cliffs capture nature's raw energy and untamed spirit.
 Named for the old Moher fort that once stood on the southern end of the cliffs, this ancient rock face overlooks the Twelve Pins and Maumturks mountain ranges, Galway Bay dotted with the Aran Islands, and Loop Head.
 Located along the Wild Atlantic Way with the ocean crashing beneath and birds calling above, it's easy to believe that the Cliffs of Moher are at world's end.

 The thundering waters of Niagara Falls tumble and plummet from heights of up to 51 meters (167 feet) and an average collective width of approximately 1204 meters (3950 feet) on the United States and Canada Border.
-The second largest in the world, the falls are comprised of The Horseshoe Falls, the Bridal Veil Falls, and the American Falls, over 60,000 cubic meters (200,000 cubic feet) of water rush over the brink at an astonishing speed every minute.
+One of the largest in the world, the falls are comprised of The Horseshoe Falls, the Bridal Veil Falls, and the American Falls.
+Over 60,000 cubic meters (200,000 cubic feet) of water rush over the brink at an astonishing speed every minute.
 Each of the falls is unique and offer spectacular vistas of one of the world's most visited natural wonders.
 Come the winter holiday season, the falls are beguilingly decked out with a light show for the annual Winter Festival of Lights.

 The world's largest waterfalls system, Iguazú Falls lie within sight of the point where the countries of Argentina, Brazil, and Paraguay meet.
 Legend has it, a long time ago a deity besotted with a beautiful woman was overcome with wrath when she fled with her lover in a canoe.
 The deity cut the river to stymie their escape, creating the falls and condemning the lovers to an eternal plunge.
 The Upper Iguazú River rushes down the steep face of the Devil's Throat, a narrow chasm of sheer rock, tumbling down in a series of cataracts and falls numbering in the hundreds.
 The tallest of these fall from a height of about 82 meters (269 feet) into the canyon below.
 A cacophony of rumbles and roars pervades the silence as the river comes crashing down, filling the air with a misty spray sliced by rainbows.
 A vision of immense beauty, the Iguazú Falls are a majestic display of nature's might; an awe-inspiring sight that attracts thousands to the midst of this monumental curtain of water.

 Eisriesenwelt are the largest accessible ice caves in the world.
 The caves are buried in the depths of the Hochkogel mountain range and the labyrinthine tunnels extend for more than 40 kilometers (24 miles).
 Originally discovered by Anton von Posselt in 1879, the caves only gained prominence after they were 'rediscovered' by Alexander von Mörk in the early 20th Century.
-It's believed the limestone cave system has been evolving for millions of years.
-As the temperature within the cave is always at sub-zero temperatures, when snow melts in the spring and drips into the cavern, it is cooled and frozen in a variety of fascinating sculptures.
-A stunning example of nature's grandeur, some caves are illuminated in an ethereal blue light that filters in while others are illuminated with lamps that cast strange shadows over the walls as they bring into focus the weird and wonderful works of natural art that allow the imagination to run wild.
+It's believed that the limestone cave system has been evolving for millions of years.
+As the temperature within the cave is always at sub-zero, when snow melts in the spring and drips into the cavern, it cools and freezes in a variety of fascinating sculptures.
+A stunning example of nature's grandeur, some caves are illuminated in an ethereal blue light that filters in; others are illuminated with lamps that cast strange shadows over the walls, as they bring into focus the weird and wonderful works of natural art .